luickk/sound-classification_rnn/README.md

-Accent-recognition_rnn
+Sound Classification
 ===================

 ## Overview
-This RNN tries to differentiate between American and British accents.
-The RNN is trained by using YT British and American pronouncing tutorials.
+This RNN tries to differentiate between sounds.
+The RNN is trained by using example data provided by repo. in Sound-Data folder.

 ## Dependiencies
 > tensorflow <br>